-Most approved courses and their level are defined in the 'Determination of Education Institutions and Courses' in Appendix B.
+Most approved courses and their level are defined in the 'Student Assistance (Education Institutions and Courses) Determination.

 11.8.1 Secondary courses

 An accredited secondary course means a course accredited as a secondary course by the authority responsible for the accreditation of those courses in the State or Territory in which the course is conducted.